danielaparker/jsoncons/doc/ref/json_encode_options.md

     virtual bool pad_inside_array_brackets() const = 0;
 Default is `false`

-    virtual float_chars_format float_format() const = 0
-Overrides [floating point format](float_chars_format.md) when serializing json.
-The default, for a floating point value that was previously decoded from json text, is to preserve the original format when serializing.
-The default, for a floating point value that was directly inserted into a json value, to serialize with [float_chars_format::general](float_chars_format.md).

     virtual bigint_chars_format bigint_format() const = 0
 Overrides [bignum format](bigint_chars_format.md) when serializing json.
 The default is [bigint_chars_format::base10](bigint_chars_format.md).